raphaelfrei/maui-guides/sqlite.md

 public static class SQLConn {

-    private static string DBName = "dbase.db"; // Or the name that you like private static string ConnectionString = $"Data Source={DBName};";
+    // By using AppDataDirectory, the app will keep the information stored inside the DB between compilation and new versions private static string DBName = Path.Combine(FileSystem.AppDataDirectory, "mycardb.db"); // Or the name that you like private static string ConnectionString = $"Data Source={DBName};";

 }